syncfusion-content/maui-docs/MAUI/Masked-Entry/Getting-Started.md

 ## Setting the prompt character

 Every single mask displays a prompt character ('_') in the absence of your input.
-You can customize this prompt character by using the `PromptChar` property.
+Customize this prompt character by using the `PromptChar` property.

 {% tabs %}
 {% highlight XAML %}